psybers/actual-helpers/README.md

 ### Loan Interest Calculator

+**Note: this script requires having a starting balance in the account**

 This script calculates the interest for a loan account and adds the interest transactions to Actual Budget.